Stefan Laufer

-Stefan Laufer (born 16.
-December 1959 in Steinheim) is a German pharmacist and Professor for Pharmaceutical Chemistry at the Eberhard Karls University of Tübingen.
-Laufer is author of more than 500 publications, author of 15 book chapters and inventor of more than 43 patent families with over 347 international applications.
+Stefan Laufer (born 16 December 1959 in Steinheim) is a German pharmacist and professor for pharmaceutical chemistry at the Eberhard Karls University of Tübingen.
+Laufer is author of more than 700 publications, author of 15 book chapters and inventor of more than 51 patent families with over 401 international applications.

 Biography

-From 1980 Laufer studied pharmacy at the University of Regensburg.
+From 1980, Laufer studied pharmacy at the University of Regensburg.
 After completing his practical year, he passed his 3rd state examination of pharmacy in 1985 with which he received his license to practice as a pharmacist (Approbation).
-He then worked as a scientific employee and doctoral candidate at the chair of Pharmaceutical Chemistry at the University of Regensburg, where he wrote his thesis “5-aminoisoxazole.
-Synthesis and Cardiovascular Effects” (“5-Aminoisoxazole.
-Synthese und kardiovaskuläre Wirkung”) under the supervision of assistant professor (Privat-Dozent) Dr. Dannhardt, and was awarded his doctorate with summa cum laude in 1989.
+He then worked as a scientific employee and doctoral candidate at the chair of pharmaceutical chemistry at the University of Regensburg, where he wrote his thesis "5-aminoisoxazole.
+Synthesis and Cardiovascular Effects" ("5-Aminoisoxazole.
+Synthese und kardiovaskuläre Wirkung") under the supervision of assistant professor (Privat-Dozent) Dr. Dannhardt, and was awarded his doctorate summa cum laude in 1989.

 Following his doctorate, he worked as a research assistant at the Institute of Pharmaceutical Chemistry and Biopharmacy at the Johann Wolfgang Goethe University of Frankfurt am Main.
-Later on he switched to the pharmaceuticals industry, first as head of the drug research department and from 1996 as head of Research & Development and executive board member of Merckle GmbH.
-At the same time, he had lectureships at the Universities of Frankfurt and Mainz.
-In 1997 he habilitated at the University of Mainz with his habilitation treatise “Dual Inhibitors of Cyclooxygenase and 5-lipoxygenase: A Concept for the Development of Non-steroidal, Anti-inflammatory Drugs with Few Side Effects” (“Duale Hemmstoffe der Cyclooxygenase und 5-Lipoxygenase: Ein Konzept zur Entwicklung nebenwirkungsarmer nichtsteroidaler Antirheumatika”) and received the venia legendi for pharmaceutical chemistry.
+Later on he switched to the pharmaceuticals industry, first as head of the drug research department and from 1996 as head of research & development and executive board member of Merckle GmbH.
+At the same time, he had lectureships at the universities of Frankfurt and Mainz.
+In 1997, he habilitated at the University of Mainz with his habilitation treatise "Dual Inhibitors of Cyclooxygenase and 5-lipoxygenase: A Concept for the Development of Non-steroidal, Anti-inflammatory Drugs with Few Side Effects" ("Duale Hemmstoffe der Cyclooxygenase und 5-Lipoxygenase: Ein Konzept zur Entwicklung nebenwirkungsarmer nichtsteroidaler Antirheumatika") and received the venia legendi for pharmaceutical chemistry.
 His extra occupational qualifications comprise Specialized Pharmacist for Pharmaceutical Analytics (Fachapotheker für Pharmazeutische Analytik), Specialized Pharmacist for Toxicology and Ecology (Fachapotheker für Toxikologie und Ökologie) (1994) and the Advanced Management Program European, INSEAD, Fontainebleau (1998).
-Since the winter semester 1999/2000 he has held the chair for Pharmaceutical Chemistry at the Eberhard Karls University of Tübingen.
+Since the winter semester 1999/2000 he has held the chair for pharmaceutical chemistry at the Eberhard Karls University of Tübingen.